Ameya Yokocho (Ameyoko) アメヤ横丁

 This area is accessible by train.

-Ameya Yokocho is conveniently found right on the circular JR Yamanote Line.
+Ameya Yokocho is conveniently found right on the JR Yamanote Line.
 It runs right next to and underneath the tracks between Ueno and Okachimachi stations.

 People in Tokyo don't call the area by its official name.
 Everyone just says Ameyoko.

 Ameyoko became a huge marketplace after World War II.
 It started as a black market, selling many things that people who worked for the Occupation forces would get from the soldiers.
 It's uncertain how it came to be called Ameyoko, but some people say that it comes from the Japanese word for candy, ame, while others say that it's just short for American.